Garuda Indonesia Flight 421: Aircraft damage and injuries

 There was severe damage to the submerged aircraft belly, especially near the tail, leading to the inference that it landed nose high with tail impacting the shallow river bed, which ripped away the cabin floor together with the two flight attendants seated there.
-Both were found with severe injuries in the river behind the aircraft, and one did not survive.
+Both were found with severe injuries in the river behind the aircraft.
+One of the attendants, 25-year old Santi Anggraeni, did not survive.
 Twelve passengers suffered injuries, while the flight crew and other two flight attendants were injured.
 The aircraft was written off as a total loss, making the accident the 11th hull loss and eighth fatal accident involving the Boeing 737-300.

 NTSC investigation and report

-The final report of the Indonesian National Transportation Safety Committee (NTSC) notes that pilot training in the interpretation of weather radar images was not formal, being given only during flight training.
-It is considered possible that the precipitation was so dense that it attenuated the radar signals, reducing the reflections that usually indicate precipitation and making such high density appear to be a clearer path.
+The final report of the Indonesian National Transportation Safety Committee (NTSC) noted that pilot training in the interpretation of weather radar images was not formal, being given only during flight training.
+It was considered possible that the precipitation was so dense that it attenuated the radar signals, reducing the reflections that usually indicate precipitation and making such high density appear to be a clearer path.
 Had the crew manipulated the radar tilt to sweep the ground during descent, they would have been aware of the risks associated with the chosen flight path.
-Intense noise audible in data from the cockpit voice recorder as well as damage to the nose radome and engines indicate the presence of hail with the rain.
-The report concludes that the hail/water density exceeded the engine tolerance at flight idle, resulting in flameout.
+Intense noise audible in data from the cockpit voice recorder as well as damage to the nose radome and engines indicated the presence of hail with the rain.
+The report concluded that the hail/water density exceeded the engine tolerance at flight idle, resulting in flameout.